IBAC takes its responsibility to look after the welfare of everyone involved in our work seriously. This includes protecting the welfare of witnesses.

 Anyone summonsed to appear at an IBAC examination is sent information advising them of these support arrangements.

-For more information, please see our welfare management for IBAC investigations policy or contact us.
+For more information, please see our welfare management for IBAC investigations policy (currently under review) or contact us.

 Are you struggling?
 Find mental heath support.